The Solar Enigma Decoding the Mystery of the Hot Corona and Solar Wind Acceleration: Implication

-The observations of the photosphere suggest it has a structure of very clumpy magnetic field that is concentrated into elemental flux tubes which further extend upward into the corona \citep{solanki1993small,muller1994properties,stenflo1998differential}.
-The photosphere's evolving pattern caused by turbulent convection act upon the footpoints of strands.
-The translational motion tangle the strands about each other, whereas rotational motion twists them.
-Parkar (1972) proposed that the photospheric flows (slow footpoint motions) slowly stress the coronal magnetic field line in such a way that it becomes tangled, twisted, and braided \citep{parker1972topological}.
-To prevent infinite build-up of stress, the field lines must reconnect.
-The corona has a mixed polarity and at a particular location in corona, the magnetic reconnection process is either between open-open (bipolar), or open-closed (tripolar), or closed-closed (quadrupolar) magnetic field lines, thus making the magnetic configuration complex.
-However, the eclipse picture of the outer corona represent outward flow of particles imply that the complex configuration of the field finally evolved outward.
+Observations of the solar photosphere reveal a highly structured, clumpy magnetic field concentrated into small-scale elemental flux tubes that extend into the corona \cite{solanki1993small, muller1994properties, stenflo1998differential}.
+Turbulent convection continuously drives the evolution of these flux tubes, causing translational and rotational motions that tangle and twist the magnetic field lines.
+Parker (1972) \cite{parker1972topological} suggested that these slow footpoint motions progressively stress the coronal magnetic field, resulting in tangled, twisted, and braided configurations that eventually reconnect to release stored energy.
+In a mixed-polarity corona, magnetic reconnection involves interactions among open-open (bipolar), open-closed (tripolar), or closed-closed (quadrupolar) field configurations, continuously reshaping the coronal magnetic topology.